 Every industry is awash with acronyms and buzzwords but ours seems particularly so.
 We’ve put together a quick COP26 glossary of the top terms you might come across.

 COP26 – The 26th Conference of the Parties.
-Bringing world leaders together with the aim of reducing greenhouse gas emissions to safe levels, the conference of the parties is now in its 26th installment.
+Bringing world leaders together with the aim of reducing greenhouse gas emissions to safe levels, the conference of the parties is now in its 26th instalment.
 Notable previous COPs gave us the Kyoto Protocol (COP3), the concept of the 2 degree warming limit (COP15) and the Paris Agreement (COP21).

 Blah blah blah – Greta Thunberg’s critique of world leaders’ efforts on tackling climate change to date noting that there have been many speeches, calls to action, and targets from global leaders over the years and yet global greenhouse gas emissions continue to rise every year and forecast to continue to do so.
 Her challenge to leaders at COP26 is a simple one; will they take immediate bold action on climate or will it be more “blah, blah, blah”?